Legal

 ”I need IDR 10 billion just sitting in a bank account”

 Not exactly.
 The capital requirement is paid-up capital — it’s used for operations, including the property purchase.
-If you’re buying a $300K villa through a PT PMA, the purchase price itself counts toward your capital investment.
+If you’re buying a $200K USD villa through a PT PMA, the purchase price itself counts toward your capital investment.

 ”PT PMA gives me freehold ownership”